Why a 65-degree day feels cold in fall but warm in spring

-When seasons change, our bodies know to react.
-But we can perceive the same thermometer reading differently at various times throughout the year.
+When seasons change, bodies know how to react.
+But you can perceive the same thermometer reading differently at various times throughout the year

 7:00 AM